 Often a headache, time paradoxes are hard to fully delve into.
 Lets try and take a look at a few of them and see what we can learn from them.

 How do we measure the distance to far away objects?
-A tough talk for sure, and the history behind the theories involved are just as interesting.
+That's tough talk for sure, and the history behind the theories involved are just as interesting.

+Have you heard of Zeno's paradox?
+There are actually several paradoxes.
 Ready for some ancient thought experiments?
-The solutions are not always as easy as they seem!
+Think you can handle any mental puzzle?
+You might be surprised.
+The solutions are not as easy as they seem!

 Another astronomical mystery without an easy solution.
 Did astronomers find an unknown planet in the 1830s?

 Already a complicated subject, black holes get even weirder when viewed through the lens of string theory.
 Read on for some odd possibilities for what black holes really are.

 The Inquisition was a dark time in human history.
 One of its victims was Galileo, the famous astronomer.
 What led to his trial and conviction?

 Galileo was an accomplished man and the prototype scientist.
 But along the way, he got into a lot of verbal jousts and here we will dig deeper into the best ones he partook.